Committee on International Relations

 This seminar is a graduate-level survey of international political economy (IPE) which introduces students to the key issues and debates in the field.
 This course will investigate the interacting effects of the economic and political factors that govern three international flows: those of goods and services (trade), those of people (migration), and those of capital (monetary policy and FDI).
 It will also look at the effects that these flows have on the people and countries involved in them.
 The course will consider explanations at both the domestic and international levels and cases from around the world.
 Upon completing this course, students will be able to a) articulate competing explanations of international flows, b) match these theories to empirical cases and explain areas of congruence and contradiction, and c) craft persuasive verbal and written arguments about the best explanations for important outcomes in the international economy.
 Students will further gain an understanding of the appropriate use of research methods in the field of IPE.

-Instructor(s): Matthias Staisch Terms Offered: Autumn Winter
+Instructor(s): Adam Parker Terms Offered: Winter

 Note(s): Open only to CIR students